Curriculum & Requirements

 • CPA- or APA-accredited internship

-In addition, all students and faculty are expected to attend the monthly Clinical Lunch speaker series (September to April).
+In addition, all students and faculty are expected to attend the Clinical Lunch speaker series (periodically from September to April).
 This series is designed to bring faculty and students together in a casual setting to promote a sense of community and shared learning.
 The topics are varied; past events in this series have focused on psychopathology or interventions with adults or children.

 At least one of the advanced clinical courses (assessment, psychopathology, or intervention) must focus on children (i.e., PSYC 532 Child Assessment, PSYC 536 Psychopathology of the Child, or PSYC 556 Treatment of Child Disorders).
 Students are also required to demonstrate satisfactory knowledge of historical foundations of psychology through prior undergraduate work or completing a book report on the topic.